Entrepreneurs First: Program

 At the end of this 3-month period, participants pitch their companies to Entrepreneurs First's 'Investment Committee' to receive a first 'pre-seed' investment in exchange for equity.
 If they accept this investment then founders move to the second part of the program called 'LAUNCH'.

-During this second 12-week sprint, founders typically relocate to San Francisco to access and build in the world's most valuable single market.
-The LAUNCH program culminates with an in-person Demo Day from the San Francisco hub on Folsom Street.
-Past Demo Days have been opened by renowned industry figures including Reid Hoffman and Patrick Collison.
+During the second 12-week phase, called 'LAUNCH', participants typically move to San Francisco.
+The program concludes with a Demo Day at the San Francisco office, which has featured presentations attended by investors such as Reid Hoffman and Patrick Collison.

 Following Demo Day, founders continue to gain exposure to hundreds of top Seed VCs and angels across the US, Europe and Asia through the EF Demo Day online platform.

 Application process

-Applicants do not need to have an idea for a business or a team in place before applying, but are evaluated solely on the basis of their ambition and talent.
-The program looks for candidates who have either recently graduated, or have a few years of industry experience.
+The application process evaluates candidates individually rather than requiring an existing business plan or corporate team.
+The program looks for candidates who have either recently graduated, or have a few years of industry experience, provided they are outliers and exceptional relative to their peers.

 The program receives a large number of applications per cohort but is highly selective, taking only a small percentage of these people per cohort.
-Many applicants are graduates from University of Cambridge, Imperial College London, University of Edinburgh, University College London, and the University of St Andrews.
-Entrepreneurs First conducts its own talent searches to find and draw graduates to the program, encouraging them to apply "rather than joining Google or Facebook or doing a PhD or Postdoc".
+Many applicants are graduates from top universities in the countries of operations such as University of Cambridge, Imperial College London, University of Edinburgh, University College London in the UK, top universities in Europe, the Ivy League universities in the US and the IIT/IIMs in India.
+The organization recruits university graduates directly on a generous stipend, presenting the program as an alternative to corporate employment or postgraduate academic research.

 Entrepreneurs First differs from other accelerators such as Y Combinator and Wayra in that it works with individuals rather than companies.
 However, its successful startups have gone on to receive investor funding from Y Combinator, as well as from Balderton Capital, Index Ventures, Notion Capital, and Octopus Investments.

 In July 2015, Entrepreneurs First announced the establishment of an £8.5 million fund, backed by Encore Capital Infocomm Investments, and angel investors such as Robin Klein and Alex Chesterman, which will enable it to accept 200 participants per year for the next three years.

-With the opening of their new hub in San Francisco, EF is positioning itself as the bridge to Silicon Valley, making it easier for the best global talent to build and raise in the largest software market in the world.
+The San Francisco office serves as the company's central location for assisting participants with startup development and fundraising.